 Growing up in Spain, Puerto Rico and Alabama allowed me to experience many different cultures, languages and educational practices.
 Different parts of each school gave me a well rounded view of how people around the world learn curriculum needed for a successful life after high school.
 There were challenges I overcame through patience, love and understanding.
 I attended Samford University in Birmingham, Alabama where I received a BA in Art with a minor in Biology and Spanish.
 My life was an adventure where focusing on the positive prepared me to naturally choose to homeschool both my girls.
 Moving my family to Rosemary Beach brought homeschooling to another level.
 Other children became interested in homeschooling and before long my daughters, Hunter and Hannah, and I were joined in the learning process with other students in the area.
 This inspired me to create Ohana Institute.
 A school where everyone is loved and accepted and given the freedom to be who they are.

 Rob began his career in education in 2006 in Athens, GA.
 He is a former public school teacher and soccer coach.
 He holds a Bachelor’s Degree in Mathematics and a Master’s Degree in Mathematics Education, both from the University of Georgia.
-He is also completing a Specialist’s Degree in Educational Leadership at Florida State University (grad.
-Date, December 2017).
+He also holds a Specialist’s Degree in Educational Leadership form Florida State University.
 Rob moved to 30A in the summer of 2011 to participate in the beginnings of Ohana.
 He committed the first four years to using a blended learning model approach to teaching all math courses 7-12th grades.
 Since then, Rob has taken on the roles and responsibilities of school principal.
 In addition to his experience in education, Rob brings to Ohana Institute a variety of experiences in the music industry (writing, recording, touring and performing).
 He has also traveled extensively for both service and cultural experiences throughout North and South America, Europe, Asia, and the South Pacific.
 Rob’s passion for service, leadership, community, and problem solving drives his calling to leadership at Ohana.

 Lynn is a local to the area and has a background in Business Administration with a degree from NWFSC.
 Lynn looks forward to greeting students and parents in the office and helping with school information, finance and paperwork.
 She is very involved with her family, loves kids, and enjoys reading, fishing and traveling.